 It’s a bit of a catch-22.
 In order to grow your practice and increase revenue, you need to be able to hire more physical therapists.
-Yet, when you hire a new physical therapist, you are taking on a new expense; a significant expense that cuts into your bottom line.

 I’ve worked with hundreds of practices all over the country and I’ve found that practices go through three stages of physical therapy business.